-- classification changes: any statistical changes that move spending between the PSCE/PSGI elements and the non-fiscal element that does not affect the deficit, any switches between DEL and AME, and new spending items included in our PSCE/PSGI DEL forecasts; and
+- Classification changes: any statistical changes that move spending between the PSCE/PSGI elements and the non-fiscal element that does not affect the deficit, any switches between DEL and AME and new spending items included in our PSCE/PSGI DEL forecasts.

 The direct contribution of departmental spending to GDP